bbauska/W3Cx-5of5/README.md

 then reverse **speedX**, the ball will indeed start moving with a reverse horizontal speed.
 This will work but can give a strange visual effect if the balls moves, say, 20 pixels per frame or more.
-The ball will never be in a position where the eye can \"see it against the wall\".
-This is why experienced game coders know that you just need to put the ball \"at the contact position\", not to its previous position, before reversing the speed value.
+The ball will never be in a position where the eye can &quot;see it against the wall&quot;.
+This is why experienced game coders know that you just need to put the ball &quot;at the contact position&quot;, not to its previous position, before reversing the speed value.
 This is done at *lines 8-9*.
-Try changing **speedX** to say, 20, and you\'ll see what we mean.
+Try changing **speedX** to say, 20, and you&apos;ll see what we mean.

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h3 id="ch2-6-3">2.6.3 Animating multiple objects</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->

-Let\'s animate balls and let\'s start with 3 the animation of 3 balls:
+Let&apos;s animate balls and let&apos;s start with 3 the animation of 3 balls:
-**ball1, ball2 and ball3.**\
+**ball1, ball2 and ball3.**
 In the animation loop, we draw and move these three balls.
 Here is the
 result: